oblac/jodd-site/content/props/index.md

 ~~~~~

 This example defines two profiles.
 First one is named `one` and
 contains 100 properties.
-Second profile is an inner property named
+The second profile is an inner property named
 `one.two`.
 It contains only 1 property (`key1`) - but all properties
 from its upper profile are available!
-So what happens when Java code
+What happens when Java code
 calls the following: `props.getValue("key1", "one.two")`? *Props* will:

 * lookup for property in inner profile `one.two`
-* if value is not found, `Props` will check upper profile: `one`
+* if a value is not found, *Props* will check upper profile: `one`
-* if value is not found and there are no more upper profiles, *Props* will check base properties.
+* if a value is not found and there are no more upper profiles, *Props* will check base properties.

-There can be many levels of inner profiles.
+There can be any levels of inner profiles.

 ## Macros

 The biggest *Props* strength are macros.
-Macro is a reference to some
+Macro is a reference to a value of some other
-keys value, used in value of other key.
-Macros are enclosed between `${`
+key.
+Macros are enclosed between `${` and `}`.
-and `}`.
 Here is a simple example:

 ~~~~~
 key1=Something ${foo}